- Every month, we choose the best letters, debates and creative comments from our student readers

-- In October, our readers wrote thought-provoking letters, compelling debates and creative responses – check out what they had to say
+- In August, our readers wrote eloquent letters, compelling debates and spooky responses – check out what they had to say

 Winners will receive a certificate and a special YP notebook to encourage them in their writing journeys.
 We will contact students about their prizes.